Integrability of certain Hamiltonian systems in $2D$ variable curvature spaces: Applications of Theorem

-Now, we are going to apply the main integrability Theorem~\ref{TH_MR}.
-The condition \eqref{eq:condition} is satisfied when $\theta_0=\frac{\pi}{4}$ and the two numbers \eqref{ICC} become

-The quantities \eqref{EX43} belong to the first row in the integrability Table \ref{tablel:IT}.
+Now, we will apply the main integrability Theorem~\ref{TH_MR}.
+The condition \eqref{eq:condition} is satisfied when $c=\pi/4$, and the two numbers \eqref{ICC} become $ \chi_1=-5/4,\ \chi_2=-7/4. $ The quantities $\chi_1, \chi_2$ belong to the first row in the integrability Table \ref{tablel:IT}.
 Thus, the Hamiltonian \eqref{EX41} is suspected to be integrable.
 To confirm the integrability, we should present the complementary integral.
 Indeed, the system is integrable and the seeking first integral is a quartic polynomial in the momenta

 This integrable system is new.
 The Lie derivative of the integral $I$ along the vector field associated with Hamiltonian \eqref{EX41}, is given by